⚖️ Legal & Corporate

 Can BrieflyGo review a Power of Attorney?

 Yes.
-Upload the Power of Attorney and BrieflyGo returns a plain-English scan focused on risky wording, hidden obligations, and negotiation pressure points.
+Upload your power of attorney and BrieflyGo returns a plain-English risk scan in about 60 seconds — it flags risky wording, hidden obligations, and the clauses worth negotiating before you sign.

 Is this legal advice?